shabnamsadegh/FashionGraph/README.md

  - We showed how Fashiongraph can improve the search and retrieval of fashion images.

 ## Dataset
-This project is trained on Fashionpedia dataset downloaded from the [kaggle competition, iMaterialist 2020,](https://www.kaggle.com/c/imaterialist-fashion-2020-fgvc7/overview) "Fine-grained segmentation task for fashion and apparel"
+This project is trained on Fashionpedia dataset downloaded from the [kaggle competition, iMaterialist 2020,](https://www.kaggle.com/c/imaterialist-fashion-2020-fgvc7/overview) "Fine-grained segmentation task for fashion and apparel".

-More information about the objects and predicates can be found in [their paper](https://arxiv.org/abs/2004.12276) For Downloading the data, you have to agree to their condition.
-Then if you send [me](sadegh.shabnam@gmail.com) a screenshot that you have access to the Kaggle data, I will send you the complementary annotations needed for this project.
+More information about the objects and predicates can be found in [their paper](https://arxiv.org/abs/2004.12276).

+For Downloading the data, you have to agree to their condition.
+Then if you send [me](mailto:sadegh.shabnam@gmail.com) a screenshot that you have access to the Kaggle data, I will send you the complementary annotations needed for this project.

 ## How it works
 RELDN SG generator is trained on triplets of object-predicate-subject and their positions in an image.
 Where object and subject are segments in an image and their connection(predicate) is learned by the model.
-The predicate [in conventional SG] is the type of interaction between object and subject (e.g. positions such as behind, in front of, ... or actions such as holding, sitting,...). an example of a triplet is: Man[sbj] Sitting-on[predicate] Chair[obj] The same applies to clothing hierarchy(without attributes):
+The predicate [in conventional SG] is the type of interaction between object and subject (e.g. positions such as behind, in front of, ... or actions such as holding, sitting,...).

+An example of a triplet is: Man[sbj] Sitting-on[predicate] Chair[obj]

+The same applies to clothing hierarchy(without attributes):

 Pocket[subject] belongs-to[predicate] Skirt[object]. (how we drive these triplets in our dataset? refer to our paper)

 For the attributes, the story is different.
 Intuitively you may think of it as a triplet: Skirt[sub] is[predicate] A-line[object] or Neckline[sub] is[predicate] Plunging[obj].
 However, the problem is an attribute is not a segment in an image.
 To tackle this problem, we annotate the attributes as the following: